 Who will we share your personal information with?

 We may engage the services of commercial companies to store and manage your information on our behalf.
-Where we have these arrangements, there is always a contract, memorandum of understanding or an information sharing agreement in place to ensure that the requirements of the GDPR on handling personal data are met.
+Where we have these arrangements, there is always a contract, memorandum of understanding or an information sharing agreement in place to ensure that the legal requirements for handling personal data are met.
 We may share your personal information with third parties that are commissioned to train our staff or volunteers.

 Sometimes, it is in line with our legal duties and in the interest of public safety to share information with other organisations such as the police, the NHS or social services.
+The Home Office may require some of the data that we hold to undertake statistical analysis that inform government policies.
 We may also share your personal information when there is a justifiable public safety and security reason.
 Examples are:

 - For the investigation, detection and prevention of crime or if we are required to do so by law.